 - Tenable.ot Appliance this component collects and analyses the network traffic directly from the network (via a span port or network tap) and/or using a data feed from the Tenable.ot Sensors.
 The Tenable.ot appliance executes both the Network Detection and Active Query functions. - Tenable.ot Sensors small devices that can be deployed on network segments that are of interest, up to one sensor per managed switch.
 The sensors are available in 2 form factors: compact rack mount or DIN-Rail mount.
-They provide full visibility into these network segments by capturing all the traffic, analyzing it and then communicating the information to the Tenable.ot appliance.
+Tenable.ot sensors provide full visibility into these network segments by capturing all the traffic, analyzing it and then communicating the information to the Tenable.ot appliance.
+Sensors version 3.14 and above can also be configured to send out active queries to the network segments on which they are deployed.